Why Local LLMs Hallucinate When Your AI Agent Has Search

 S&P 500 rises amid broader market recovery - CNBC

-Headlines mention markets moving.
-They rarely include the exact number an agent needs.
 When the model can’t find the number, it generates the most plausible one from training data.
-Training data that was months old.
+Training data that is already stale.
 No uncertainty flag.
 Just a confident, stale number.

 Research confirms this pattern.
 Even frontier models equipped with financial tools achieve only 67.4% accuracy on adversarial financial trading tasks.
 LLMs preferentially choose web search (55.5% of tool invocations) over authoritative data APIs, making them vulnerable to incomplete or misleading snippets.

 Gemini avoids this because Google Search grounding returns structured data, not just snippets.
 When Gemini searches for a stock price, it gets the actual number from Google’s financial data sources.
+This isn’t because Gemini is “smarter.”
+It’s because it has access to structured data, not just search snippets.
 Local models using DuckDuckGo don’t have that advantage.

 The Confidence Spectrum